omega8cc/boa/docs/BUILDTESTS.md

 `_*_TAG` in the config block):

 - **backdrop** — Backdrop CMS core (`backdrop/backdrop`), from its latest GitHub release `backdrop.zip`.
-Repackaged version-less as `backdrop.tar.gz` (extracts to `backdrop/`), classified as a core, with the resolved version stamped to `backdrop.txt` so BOA can name the platform.
+Repackaged versioned as `backdrop-<ver>.tar.gz` (extracts to `backdrop-<ver>/`), classified as a core and managed on the mirror exactly like the Drupal cores: every published version is retained, the resolved version is stamped to `backdrop.txt` (published only after its tarball, so the stamp never points at a missing file) — BOA names the platform from the stamp and fetches the matching tarball — and a version-less `backdrop.tar.gz` compat tarball of the newest release (extracting to `backdrop/`, the pre-versioning contract) is refreshed for already-deployed BOA releases.
 The Backdrop redis contrib module is baked into `modules/` for Valkey/Redis object-cache support.
 Published to `/var/www/static/core`.
 - **bee** — native Backdrop CLI (`backdrop-contrib/bee`), from its latest git tag, packaged version-less as `bee.tar.gz` (`bee.php` at the root).
 Published to `/var/www/static/dev/{dev,lts,pro}` — every box pulls its own tree dir.